microsoft/View-Adaptive-Neural-Networks-for-Skeleton-based-Human-Action-Recognition/README.md

 # View Adaptive Neural Networks for High Performance Skeleton-based Human Action Recognition

+### Introduction
-For skeleton-based human action recognition, one of the key challenges in skeleton-based action recognition lies in the large view variations when capturing data.
+For skeleton-based human action recognition, one of the key challenges is the large view variations when capturing data.
 In order to alleviate the effects of view variations, we introduce a novel view adaptation scheme, which automatically determines the virtual observation viewpoints in a learning based data driven manner.
 This repository holds the codes and methods for the following papers:

 **View Adaptive Neural Networks for High Performance Skeleton-based Human Action Recognition**.
 TPAMI, 2019, [paper](https://arxiv.org/pdf/1804.07453.pdf)